ceyzaguirre4/ceyzaguirre4.github.io/_posts/2020-4-25-DACT-for-Visual-Reasoning.md

 {% include table.html img1="/images/dact/clevr_eg.png" description1="Examples of questions in the CLEVR dataset that show a significant variation in the number of reasoning steps that are needed to answer them correctly." %}

-In open tasks such as this we often find instances that entail different levels of complexity.
+In open tasks such as this we find that instances entail diverse levels of complexity as both questions and images can be arbitrarily simple or difficult.
-However, most DL based models have fixed processing pipelines whose computation is independent of the input/output relation.
+Two examples from the CLEVR dataset [\[{% increment ref_count %}\]](http://cs.stanford.edu/people/jcjohns/clevr/) are shown above.
-We argue that dealing with this openness is paramount for more general intelligence and propose Adaptive Computation Time algorithms such as ACT [\[{% increment ref_count %}\]](https://arxiv.org/abs/1603.08983) as a possible solution.
+Even in the very restricted subset of all possible images and questions included in this dataset (vocabulary of 28 words, generated images of the same objects) we find significant variation in complexity.
-The figure above shows two examples from the CLEVR dataset [\[{% increment ref_count %}\]](http://cs.stanford.edu/people/jcjohns/clevr/) where the variability in question complexity is exemplified.
+Specifically, while the question of the first example involves just the identification of a specific attribute from a specific object, the second question requires the identification and comparative analysis of several attributes from several objects.
-Specifically, while the first question involves just the identification of a specific attribute from a specific object, the second question requires the identification and comparative analysis of several attributes from several objects.
+We argue that dealing with this openness is paramount for more general intelligence and propose Adaptive Computation Time algorithms such as ACT [\[{% increment ref_count %}\]](https://arxiv.org/abs/1603.08983) as possible solutions.

 ---